kensanata/mastodon-archive/README.md

-`dice.camp.client.secret` is where the client secret for this instance is stored. `dice.camp.user.kensanata.secret` is where the authorization for this user and instance is stored.
+`dice.camp.client.secret` is where the client secret for this instance is stored. `dice.camp.user.kensanata.secret` is where the authorisation for this user and instance is stored.
 If these two files exist, you don't have to log in the next time you run the application.

 `dice.camp.user.kensanata.json` is the JSON file with your data (but